duanegoodner/lstm_adversarial_attack/README.md

 - Auto-generated data provenance ensures reproducibility and prevents losing track of "what worked" during experiments.
 - Modular data pipeline eliminates need for redundant upstream runs when testing multiple downstream settings.
 - Flexible execution.
 Each pipeline component can run from the command line or inside the project's Jupyter notebook.
 - Efficient adversarial attacks.
-Implemented a custom PyTorch AdversarialAttacker module capable of attacking batches of samples.
+Developed a custom PyTorch AdversarialAttacker module capable of attacking batches of samples.
-- Compared to previous studies of the same dataset:
-  - Higher predictive performance
-  - 10x faster data preprocessing
+- Higher predictive performance and 10x faster data preprocessing compared to prior studies.

 ## Documentation

-Detailed documentation can be viewed in [this static Jupyter notebook on NBViewer](https://nbviewer.org/github/duanegoodner/lstm_adversaria_attack/blob/update_docs/notebooks/icu_deep_learning.ipynb).
+Detailed documentation is contained in the prjoject Jupyter notebook that can be viewed [here using Google Colab](https://colab.research.google.com/github/duanegoodner/lstm_adversarial_attack/blob/main/notebooks/icu_deep_learning.ipynb) or by opening the file [`./notebooks/icu_deep_learning.ipynb`](notebooks/icu_deep_learning.ipynb) in your preferred notebook viewer.

 ## How to Run this Project